NemesisGuy/LinksAge/ReadMeLinksAge.txt

 		Response: {{!Action!}}
 		Action: -ret"java" -cp "%AppData%\LINKS\Customization\Scripts\;" LinksAge

-	Please note that the file needs to be placed in this folder  %AppData%\LINKS\Customization\Scripts\
+	Please note that the LinksAge.class file needs to be placed in this folder  %AppData%\LINKS\Customization\Scripts\